 DOS demoscene graphics effects

-Since 1997 I was a fanboy of a group that focused around realtime animations, called the demoscene.
+Since 1997 I was a fanboy of a European-wide movement that focused around realtime animations, called the demoscene.

 A small program I kept fiddling with for years was a falling snow animation.
 I started coding in QBasic and later ported what I had over to PowerBASIC, an actual compiler that was just so much faster.
 I learned how to manipulate the VGA screen by directly accessing the memory, without the slow build-in